martinber/noaa-apt/docs/usage.md

 ### GUI

-Run by clicking the executable, or from terminal without arguments.

 On _Tools > Resample WAV_ you can resample a WAV into another WAV, this is useful if you want to try a program like [WXtoIMG] or [atp-dec/apt-dec] that requires a specific sample rate.
 If resampling, the modification timestamp